Washington State Auto Insurance Laws & Requirements

 - $50,000 of bodily injury or death of any 2 people in any 1 accident.

 - $10,000 of injury to or destruction of property of others in any 1 accident.

 You will receive an identification card from your auto insurance company when you buy a policy.
 The card must include all of the following:

 - Policy number.

-- Effective date of the policy.
+- The effective date of the policy.

-- Expiration date of the policy.
+- The expiration date of the policy.

 - Description of the year, make, or model of the insured vehicle and its VIN#.
 It will also include the name’s of the vehicle’s registered owner.
 The word “fleet” may be used for more than 5 vehicles owned by the same person or business.

 - If you have 26 or more vehicles, you may qualify for self-insurance.
 For more information, contact :

 Department of Licensing